meisben/girlsIntoCoding-microbitVolumeMeter/index.md

 <!--Comment: Back to markdown -->

-You've finished the bulk of the activity!
+You've finished the main activity!
 Well done.

 If you've got this far, then here's some additional challenges to keep you busy

 1. Get creative -> make some kind of indicator to attach to the end of the volume meter
-2.
+2. Change the function of the buttons, when you hold button A&B together they should move the motor to 90 degrees
+3. Change the display.
+The display should show faces that get more angry as the sound gets louder
+4. Change what the motor is measuring.
+Use acceleration instead of sound